bhargav1997/web-designs-for-accessibility/code/ARIA-attributes.md

-CHere are examples of various ARIA attributes that can be used to enhance accessibility for people with disabilities:
+Here are examples of various ARIA attributes that can be used to enhance accessibility for people with disabilities:

 ### 1. ARIA Roles: